damiensedgwick/napp/README.md

 - Make sure your Go bin is added to your path so that installed packages can be used globally.

 ## Installation

+### Using Go
 `go install github.com/damiensedgwick/napp@latest`

+### Using a release binary
+You can download the compiled binary for your machine from [Releases](https://github.com/damiensedgwick/napp/releases).
+Once you have done this, make sure the executable has the correct permissions and make sure it is in your path.

 ## Usage